JoshTheHumanBean/Coalitions-Reign/Current Ideas/The Knights.md

 ---
 ##### Ideas
-EThey use some closely-guarded magical techniques to increase mobility And they basically move like the Spartans from Halo, Pilots from Titanfall, and whoever the people from Attack on Titan are
+- They use some closely-guarded magical techniques and technology to increase mobility.
+And they basically move like the Spartans from Halo, Pilots from Titanfall, and whoever the people from Attack on Titan are.
-Also want to have some important figures from its founding and from its history
+- Also want to have some important figures from its founding and from its history